Affordable Housing

 National Housing Accord

-We announced the National Housing Accord, a landmark agreement which will bring together all levels of government, institutional investors and the construction sector to tackle challenges faced in the supply and affordability of housing.
+We announced the National Housing Accord, a landmark agreement that will bring together all levels of government, institutional investors and the construction sector to tackle challenges faced in the supply and affordability of housing.
 The Accord has a shared ambition to build one million new well-located homes over five years from 2024.
+You can read more about it here.

 National Housing and Homelessness Plan